PPathole/excel-order-analysis/README.md

    ```

 2. **Open the Excel File:**
-   - Open the `OrderData.xlsx` file in Excel.
+   - Open the `Store-Sales-2012 Raw.xlsx` file in Excel.

 3. **Data Validation:**
    - Follow the steps under `Features > Data Validation` to set up the drop-down list for `Ship Mode`.